Britain in the 1950s: archive photos show what UK homes really looked like

 Mid-century modern dining

-Dining rooms, meanwhile, were places to showcase new acquisitions such as dishes or sleek mid-century modern furniture.
+Dining rooms, meanwhile, were places to showcase recent purchases such as dishes or sleek mid-century modern furniture.
 Once the economy began to improve by the end of the decade, homeowners were encouraged to go out and buy just as their American neighbours had been at the start of the 50s.

 This print advert from British department store Harrods shows an entire modern dining room spread available for purchase, including the carpet, wallpaper and fabric for the chair cushions.